 - 2. MAKE-UP EXAMS Because of the fast pace of the program and the weekly testing that is required, there will be no make-up exams, except in cases of COVID.
 Should a student miss an exam, the final exam grade will replace up to one missed prelim exam.
 Any subsequent missed exams will receive a grade of "0." - 3.
-FINAL EXAM: The Final Exam will be comprehensive over all the content taught during the semester. - 4.
 REMEDIATION/TUTORING: Remediation/tutoring will be done outside class time as scheduled.
 Tutoring/Remediation will be required for all students scoring 80% or less on an exam, however, this is available to all students.
 See Blackboard for rules for remediation.
 No points will be awarded for completion of remediation.
-If the required remediation, or the declination page are not uploaded to blackboard prior to the next preliminary exam, the student will not be permitted to take the next exam and will receive a grade of zero for that exam. - 5.
-OTHER TESTING INFORMATION: - A. NO CURVES will be given on the tests/exams. - B. No extra credit will be given on the tests/exams. - C. After test analysis no more than 10% of the test questions will be adjusted to give full credit.
+If the required remediation, or the declination page are not uploaded to blackboard prior to the next preliminary exam, the student will not be permitted to take the next exam and will receive a grade of zero for that exam.

+4. OTHER TESTING INFORMATION:

+- A. NO CURVES will be given on the tests/exams. - B. No Extra credit will be given on the tests/exams. - C. After test analysis NO MORE than 10% of the test questions will be adjusted to give full credit.

-QUIZZES AND ASSIGNMENTS: Assignments may be given through ATI and Davis Advantage.
-There may also be class quizzes, and others as assigned by the instructors.
+QUIZZES AND ASSIGNMENTS: Assignments will be given through ATI and Davis Advantage.
+There will also be class quizzes, and others as assigned by the instructors.

 - 1. Assignments are due by the assigned dates and times in Central Standard Time (CST) on the class schedule.
 Students should contact faculty prior to the due date and time if they anticipate material will be late.
 Please note that contacting faculty will not guarantee an extension for the assignment.
-Please allow enough time for the preparation and submission of each assignment prior to the scheduled due date. - 2.
-NO LATE WORK WILL BE GRADED.
+Please allow enough time for the preparation and submission of each assignment prior to the scheduled due date. - NO LATE WORK WILL BE GRADED.
 Please allow enough time for preparation and submission of each assignment before the due date.
 Students will be asked to scan, and upload required documents into Blackboard.
 Scanners are in several locations on campus.
 Students may also choose to use their personal computers, cellphones, or iPads.
 Assignments must be uploaded in a PDF.
 A digital upload is considered a digital signature. - 3.
 Assignments must be uploaded into the correct drop box for that assignment.
-Failure to upload in the correct assignment box will be a deduction of 15 points for the first occurrence, and additional occurrences will receive a zero. - 4.
+Failure to upload correctly will be deducted 15 points for the first occurrence additional occurrences will receive a zero. - 4.
 The instructors do not assign busy work.
 Each assignment given by the instructors has a purpose.
 Therefore, in order to successfully complete this course, all assignments must be turned in.
 This includes assignments that will be counted late and receive a zero.
 Any student with missing assignments will not be permitted to take the final exam.